isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 Places of worship like temples, churches and mosques bonded people within their communities.
 Many of these were converted to become schools offering a vernacular education.<br><br>

 -image-<br>
-<b>Chong Hock Girls’ School, beside Thian Hock Keng Temple (1930).</b><br>Tan Kah Kee Memorial Museum Collection, courtesy of National Archives of Singapore.
+<strong>Chong Hock Girls’ School, beside Thian Hock Keng Temple (1930).</strong><br>Tan Kah Kee Memorial Museum Collection, courtesy of National Archives of Singapore.

 </p>